 Alabama also immunizes sport shooting range owners and users from certain kinds of lawsuits.
 Alabama law states that any person, firm, or entity who operates or uses a sport shooting range shall not be subject to civil liability or criminal prosecution in any matter relating to noise or noise pollution or lead or lead pollution resulting from the operation or use of the range.2 Furthermore, any person, firm, or entity that operates or uses a sport shooting range is not subject to an action for nuisance and is not subject to injunction to stop the use or operation of the shooting range on the basis of noise or noise pollution or lead or lead pollution.3

-See our Immunity Statutes / Manufacturer Litigation policy summary for further information.
+See our policy page on Gun Industry Immunity for further information.

 - Ala.
 Code § 11-80-11(c). ⤴︎